-Item 17.j: Intra-financial system assets, including insurance subsidiaries
+Item 17.e: Intra-financial system assets, including insurance subsidiaries

-164. For this item report all assets towards financial institutions respecting the rules described in Section 3 and with the same perimeter as item 16.c.
+- 174. For this item report all assets towards financial institutions respecting the rules described in Section 3 and with the same perimeter as item 16.d.
 Use exactly the same definitions of counterparties and rules as in that section but including insurance subsidiaries which are part of the consolidated group.
 Do not report intragroup transactions that are deducted in the accounting process.
-These items should at minimum be equal to the corresponding items in the referenced section of the template, net of any intragroup exposures that are deducted in the accounting process.

-165. Report total assets including assets of the insurance subsidiaries on/off-balance sheet towards financial institutions (with deduction of intragroup transactions).32 This item is the sum of items 17.j.(1) through 17.j.(5).
+These items should at minimum be equal to the corresponding items in the referenced section of the template, net of any intragroup exposures that are deducted in the accounting process. - 175.
+Report total assets including assets of the insurance subsidiaries on/off-balance sheet towards financial institutions (with deduction of intragroup transactions).38 This item is the sum of items 17.e.(1) through 17.e.(3), 17.e(4) and 17.e(5).
+While it may be possible for this item to be smaller than item 3.f, where this is the case, an explanation should be provided in the remarks.

-Item 17.j.(1): Funds deposited with or lent to other financial institutions
+Item 17.e.(1): Funds deposited with or lent to other financial institutions

-166. Follow the instructions for item 3.a, including the assets of insurance subsidiaries.
+176. Follow the instructions for item 3.a, including the assets of insurance subsidiaries.

-Item 17.j.(2): Unused portion of committed lines extended to other financial institutions
+Item 17.e.(2): Unused portion of committed lines extended to other financial institutions

-167. Follow the instructions for item 3.b, including the assets of insurance subsidiaries.
+177. Follow the instructions for item 3.b, including the assets of insurance subsidiaries.

-Item 17.j.(3): Holdings of securities issued by other financial institutions
+Item 17.e.(3): Holdings of securities issued by other financial institutions

-168. Follow the instructions for items 3.c.(1)-(6), including the assets of insurance subsidiaries.
+178. Follow the instructions for items 3.c.(1)-(6), including the assets of insurance subsidiaries.